 Looking Forward: The theme for Day 8 will be Tying Up Loose Ends.

-Test Prep: Form a study group of three.
-Meet up and do 3 test style scenarios.
+Test Prep: Form a study group of four.
+Meet up and do four test style scenarios with two rescuers, one patient, and one “examiner” who keeps score using the scorecard below.
 Debrief after each one.

 Reading: NOLS Wilderness Medicine Chapters 24-25.

 Looking Forward: The theme for Day 9 will be Celebrations of Knowledge (aka “Testing”).